Skip to main content

 Contingency10%$45KScope changes, pivots, surprises

-All in-house (US): 2 seniors at $180K + 2 mid-level at $140K = $640K/year.
-That blows through a $450K budget before you've paid for a single Vercel deploy.
-Add recruiting fees ($30K per hire through an agency) and benefits (20-30% on top), and you're looking at $800K+.
-Most Series A startups can't afford this.
+All in-house (US): 2 seniors at $180K plus 2 mid-level at $140K runs you $640K/year.
+That blows past a $450K budget before you've paid for a single Vercel deploy.
+Layer on recruiting fees (roughly $30K per hire through an agency) and benefits (another 20-30% on top), and you're north of $800K.
+Most Series A startups simply can't carry it.

 How Many Developers Does a Startup Actually Need in Year 1?